nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > Help is also shown if you enter an incorrect command e.g. `run`

 #### Adding a person: `add`
-Adds a floating task to the task list
+Adds a floating task to the task list  <br>
 Format: `add TASK_NAME`
 This will create a floating task without any start time, end time or deadline.

 Examples:

 > add watch Star Wars

-Adds a task to be done by a specific date
+Adds a task to be done by a specific date<br>
 Format: `add TASK_NAME by DATE_TIME`  or `add TASK_NAME before DATE_TIME`

 > Date formats are highly flexible and case-insensitive